Jennifer Ehle: 2020s

 In 2020, Ehle reunited with Jeff Daniels in the limited series The Comey Rule which premiered on Showtime.
-Daniels and Ehle portrayed Former FBI Director James Comey and his wife Patrice, respectively.
-In 2022 she also appeared in a variety of television projects including the Apple TV+ series Suspicion as Amy, the Showtime legal drama The Good Fight as Judge Ashley Burnett and the Paramount+ western series 1923 as Sister Mary.
+Daniels and Ehle portrayed former FBI Director James Comey and his wife Patrice, respectively.
+In 2022 she also appeared in a variety of television projects including the Apple TV+ series Suspicion as Amy, the Showtime legal drama The Good Fight as Judge Ashley Burnett, and the Paramount+ western series 1923 as Sister Mary.

-Also in 2022, Ehle received positive reviews for her supporting yet essential role in the Metoo investigative drama She Said portraying Laura Madden.
-TIME film critic Stephanie Zacharek described her as "superb" and Justin Chang writing for NPR declared her performance as "quietly heartbreaking".
-She also returned the stage as Gertrude in the Park Avenue Armory production of Hamlet in New York.
+Also in 2022, Ehle received positive reviews for her supporting role in the MeToo investigative drama She Said, portraying Laura Madden.
+TIME film critic Stephanie Zacharek described her as "superb" and Justin Chang writing for NPR declared her performance "quietly heartbreaking".
+She also returned to the stage as Gertrude in the Park Avenue Armory production of Hamlet in New York.
 Ehle received positive reviews as a last minute replacement for Lia Williams.

+Ehle starred as Rebecca Parker in the 2023 thriller miniseries Dead Ringers.
+The series won a Peabody Award "for aptly packaging a bold adaptation of this twinned-body horror classic within the continued nightmarish world of women’s reproductive health care in the United States."

+In 2024, Ehle appeared in four episodes of Law & Order: Organized Crime as Meredith Bonner, the Police Chief of Westbrook, Pennsylvania, who assists Elliot Stabler (Christopher Meloni) with the search for a serial killer.

 Personal life

-Ehle married writer Michael Ryan on November 29, 2001, and they have two children.
+Ehle was married to writer Michael Ryan from 2001to 2025.
+They have two children.